conjurer-rich/fast-flow-flywheel/pages/engagements/embedded-flywheel-enablement.md

 ## ✅ Let’s Embed the Rhythm

-If you're ready to evolve continuously—without reorg fatigue—we’re ready to help.
+If you're ready to evolve continuously,without reorg fatigue,we’re ready to help.

 [📅 Book a Strategy Call](/contact)